Open Space Is an Individual Community Decision

 Determining Open Space Policy

 Talk to your community.
+(In our recent experience, planning commissioners aren't doing enough of that.)
 The conversation should be about immediate versus future needs, about generation of economic versus spiritual wealth.
 Should we preserve our options for discovering new medicines by conserving plant species?
 Do we need to set aside land now in case urban land is unlivable after some type of attack?

 And we hope you'll learn how a greenbelt of open space around your metropolitan area could help separate the city from the countryside.
 The latter has been regarded throughout history as a most admirable goal.

 The secret of open space is this: open space planning is nearly always required if you want to preserve it.
 Do an open space inventory, create criteria by which open space opportunities are evaluated, make a plan, and then be patient until the opportunity to implement your plan presents itself.
-But don't allow your open space wealth to be nibbled away for petty projects.
+But don't allow your natural systems wealth to be nibbled away for petty projects.